KULeuven-MICAS/snax-streamer/README.md

 </p>

 ## Parameters
-All the parameters for the Streamer is listed at `Parameters.scala`.
+All the parameters for the Streamer are listed at `Parameters.scala`.
 Each hardware module has its own parameter class.
-A description of all the parameter class and the parameter format for the Streamer is listed at the below table.
+A description of all the parameter classes and the parameter format for the Streamer is listed in the below table.

 |Class| Parameters | Description |
 | - | - | - |